 They also boast a Nobu restaurant on site!

 Put your sunglasses on and hop on the interisland shuttle and travel 20 minutes through Lana’i City and down the brushy, dry cliffside to Manele Bay.
-You’ll go from barren dessert to lush tropics as the shuttle turns into the Manele Bay Resort.
+You’ll go from barren desert to lush tropics as the shuttle turns into the Manele Bay Resort.

 Be prepared to begin peeling off layers of clothes as you get closer to the sea where it is typically about 10 to 15 degrees hotter than at the Sensei Resort.
 You are transported to the tropics surrounded by some of the most impressive landscaping around with native Hawaiian plants and tropical palm trees.

-The resort is open, breezy, and light all designed to look over the focal point of the aqua blue pool and ocean below feeling as if you’ve stepped into a post card.
+The resort is open, breezy, and light all designed to look over the focal point of the aqua blue pool and ocean below feeling as if you’ve stepped into a postcard.

-Highlights of Manele Bay Resort
+Highlights of Four Seasons Resort Lanai

 • Seaside or poolside – it’s your choice.
 Not only are there private cabanas and a young man who comes to clean your sunglasses for you poolside, but if you’d rather have sand between your toes it’s a short walk down a path surrounded by native trees and brush to the white sand beach.
-There you can borrow snorkel equipment, get chairs and umbrellas and lounge in comfort while the waves lap at the shore and the beach staff cater to your needs.
+There you can borrow snorkel equipment, get chairs and umbrellas, and lounge in comfort while the waves lap at the shore and the beach staff cater to your needs.

 • Each morning I was at the resort schools of spinner dolphins arrived in the bay after hunting all night.
 They come to the bay to relax and be away from predators….and of course – play.
 It’s easy to see how they have earned the name spinner dolphins as they jump out of the water and do spins and flips.
-It’s an amazing site to see these giant schools relax and have fun in the bay.
+It’s an amazing sight to see these giant schools relax and have fun in the bay.

 • Eat outside and take in the view.
 The resort has 2 restaurants specializing in seafood and Italian food as well as a new Kailani Lounge concept serving light, fresh seafood small plates in the late afternoon for happy hour and sunset.